R-Fischer47/CogRoboticsFinalProject/README.md

 In this project we  try  to  enhance  an  existing  object  recognizer  algorithm  with an additional feature of orientation validation.
 Our idea for this implementation  is  to  couple  a  voting-based  point  pair  feature(PPF) pose estimation algorithm (Drost et al. 2010) with a state of the art object descriptor - Global orthographic object descriptor(GOOD)  (Kasaei  et  al.  2016)

-In our approach we use the Restaurant RGB-D Dataset (https://github.com/SeyedHamidreza/restaurant_object_dataset)which has the depth information along with the colour information of pointclouds.
+In our approach we use the Restaurant RGB-D Dataset (https://github.com/SeyedHamidreza/restaurant_object_dataset) which has the depth information along with the colour information of pointclouds.

 ## Prerequisites to run the model
   - Make sure you have a base point cloud of an object for reference (our default base model is "Knife_Object0.pcd")